 Primitive reflex integration tools foster calm when learning new skills

-Physical Therapist helps 7-year-old girl integrate Moro Reflex using play and reflex integration techniques from the Brain and Sensory Foundations Primitive Reflex Integration course.
+Physical Therapist helps 7-year-old girl to integrate her Moro Reflex using play and reflex integration techniques from the Brain and Sensory Foundations course.

 Submitted by Shayna Hansberry, Physical Therapist